Cycling in Midtown

 NEW!
 The GoToMidtown Cycle Route Map

 We’ve just launched a local area cycle route map so that you can safely enjoy Bloomsbury, Holborn and St Giles by cycle.
 Please click the image below to download this new, free cycling resource.
+This was developed in partnership with Sustrans: the charity that’s enabling people to travel by foot, bike or public transport for more of the journeys we make every day.

 Why cycling is good for business